 - Karlen W, Wiens M.O, Gan H, Dunsmuir D, Chiu M, Dumont G, Ansermino JM.
 Assessing the Quality of Manual Respiratory Rate Measurements using Mobile Devices.
 IET Conference Publications 2014; 1-4.

 - Peterson CL, Chen TP, Ansermino JM, Dumont G. Design and Evaluation of a Low-Cost Smartphone Pulse Oximeter.
 Sensors 2013; 13(12):16882-16893.

 The Smart Triage team includes experts with strengths and perspectives from different fields, countries, and contexts.
-The Centre for International Child Health at the BC Children’s Hospital coordinates activities for the team.
+The Institute for Global Health (IGH; formally the Centre for International Child Health) at BC Children's Hospital and BC Women’s Hospital + Health Centre coordinates activities for the team.
 Our team includes experts in child health, sepsis, neonatology, mobile health, epidemiology, technology, engineering, software development, business, and program management.

 - Dr. Samuel Akech – Principal Investigator, KEMRI-Wellcome Trust Research Programme